UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 The above results are abtained using the default unmodified paper256 config of StyleGAN.
 The outputs were obtained after ~400k iterations.
 ### ViT Discriminator Results
 There are several attempts to train using the same dataset with the ViT discriminator.
 However, due to hardware limitation and time constraints, neither of them gave optimal results.
 Only one configuration of ViT discriminator was tested.
-The model layers is shown below:
+The model layers are shown below:
 ```
 ViTDiscriminator                      Parameters  Buffers  Output shape   Datatype
 ---                                   ---         ---      ---            ---